 Laby Harmony Project 10 Year Celebration

 Enjoy the celebration of our first ten years and honor our Teaching Artists who dedicate their time and talents to our Laby Harmony Project students.
 Enjoy special performances that illustrate the journey of our first ten years and the talents of our Teaching Artists.
 Teaching Artists make a meaningful difference in the lives of our students.
 We give thanks to our Harmony supporters and community.

 Laby Harmony Project uses music training to promote the healthy growth and development of children, providing musical opportunity and pathways to success to more than 160 children in under resourced communities.
 Students in grades K-12 enjoy a multi-year continuum of rigorous after-school music training.
 These tuition-free, long-term, and high-quality musical opportunities build a stronger, healthier, and more musically engaged community.

-A year ago, we quickly pivoted to bring classes online and increased our programming to integrate arts and wellbeing workshops.
+In early 2020, we pivoted to bring classes online and increased our programming to integrate arts and wellbeing workshops.
 Students enjoy meaningful opportunities for personal and musical growth through an array of virtual weekly classes and workshops via Zoom: small group instrument lessons, a variety of electives, and large group classes.
 For many of our students this is a steady “rock” within the storm of a global pandemic.

 FEATURING SPECIAL PERFORMANCES BY…